 WHAT IS?

-The Kyoto style brewing process entails dripping cold water of coarse-ground coffee over a period of 24 hours to 30 hours, one drop at a time.
+The Kyoto style brewing process entails dripping cold water over coarse-ground coffee over a period of 24 hours to 30 hours, one drop at a time.

 This technique allows the grounds to breathe and enhances the flavor compared to just steeping the coffee, which is lazy and tastes gross.